 The Space Age-looking silver building you see to the west of is Lockheed Martin.
 Because it’s close to the freeway and to many neighborhoods, it’s a popular place for hikes near Denver, especially after work!

 Lair O’ The Bear

 Take the short Bruin Bluff Trail at this park for a loop trail that crosses the river and heads slightly up the mountain.
 If you want to extend your hike, continue southeast on the Bear Creek Trail to Little Park, where you’ll find a 1930s-era shelter that used to provide water for Denver drivers.

-Lair O’ the Bear is one of my family’s favorite hikes near Denver because, although you’re close to the city, the river and mountains make you feel far away.
+Lair O’ the Bear is one of my family’s favorite places to hike near Denver because, although you’re close to the city, the river and mountain views make you feel far away.

 📚 Related Reading: If you’re staying in Denver, check out our list of places to stay in Denver and pamper yourself after a day on the trails!

 There are several Denver hiking trails at Mt.
 Falcon, so you can adjust your walk, depending on how strenuous you want to get!
 This hike to a ruined castle is always a popular one!
 Start at the trail at the parking lot.

 When it forks, take the Tower Trail to the right and up to a fire tower, with views of Red Rocks and Denver.
 Keep going on the Tower Trail to the Meadow Trail and take a left.
 When it ends at Castle Trail, take another left and you’ll come to the old Walker castle.

 Waterton Canyon isn’t hard to hike, you’ll simply have to decide if you want to go all the way to the Strontia Springs Dam 6.2 miles up the trail, or turn around earlier.